naftalimurgor/web3-nodejs-provider/README.md

 ## General Usage

-You can use this provider wherever a Web3 provider is needed, not just in Truffle.
-For Truffle-specific usage, see next section.
+You can use this provider wherever a Web3 provider is needed.
+Suitable for use in `Nodejs`, `Deno` runtimes where `window.ethereum` is not available.

-By default, the `HDWalletProvider` will use the address of the first address that's generated from the mnemonic.
-If you pass in a specific index, it'll use that address instead.

 ### Instantiation

-You can instantiate `hdwallet-provider` with options passed in an object with named keys.
+You can instantiate `Web3NodejsProvider` with options passed in an object with named keys.
 You can specify the following options in your object:

 Parameters: